 “I was struck by the warm and appreciative sentiments from the participants we spoke to,” she adds.

 SwedenBIO has also announced record figures for this NLSDays event, including over 800 participants joining from more than 30 countries.

-“Of these, 21% attendees were investors from 115 financing companies (including venture capital, family offices and business angels).
-Networking and partnering continued strongly through the week, with a record number (over 9600) of meeting requests made among delegates, of which at least 1700 were accepted and scheduled,” states SwedenBIO in a press release.
+“Of these, 21% of attendees were investors from 115 financing companies, including venture capital, family offices and business angels.
+Networking and partnering continued strongly throughout the week, with a record number (over 9600) of meeting requests made among delegates, of which at least 1700 were accepted and scheduled,” stated SwedenBIO.